 Solution 3 – Reset calibration for touchscreen

 Another possible resolution for the touchscreen misbehavior is to reset the calibration settings.
 Namely, it’s not unusual for Windows updates to meddle with your settings, changing them in the process.
-This can cause a large variety of errors and touchscreen isn’t an exception.
+This can cause a large variety of errors and the touchscreen isn’t an exception.

 Follow these instructions to reset calibration settings and, hopefully, address touchscreen issues for good: